jlentink/go-transip-dyndns/README.md

 * MacOS 64 Bit

 Download them [here](https://github.com/jlentink/go-transip-dyndns/releases/latest).

+## Docker
+For easy usage I personally run it via [docker-compose](https://docs.docker.com/compose/) with a file similar to the one shown below.

+    version: '3.3'
+    services:
+      go-transip-dyndns:
+        image: jlentink/go-transip-dyndns:latest
+        container_name: go-transip-dyndns
+        volumes:
+          - ./go-transip-dyndns.toml:/etc/go-transip-dyndns.toml
+        restart: unless-stopped

+### Verify the setup
+Verify the setup by running the following command in the terminal where the docker-compose file is stored.
+It will verify the setup and output the results

+    docker-compose run --rm --entrypoint /usr/bin/go-transip-dyndns go-transip-dyndns -v verify

+###  Run create records
+To create the initial records run:

+    docker-compose run --rm --entrypoint /usr/bin/go-transip-dyndns go-transip-dyndns -v create

+### start the client
+Now all is created start the client as a deamon.

+    docker-compose up go-transip-dyndns -d

 ## No association with Transip
 This tool has been created for me own comfort.
 There is no association with Transip.
 But I would like to thank TransIP for there fine service!